-Orders of the Temperamental Philosophies (Human)
+Orders of the Temperamental Philosophies (Humans)

-- Altruism (Hierophant, Hierarch): Light, Life
+- Altruism (Hierophant, Hierarch): Light, Life, Protection (Unearthed Arcana)

-- Materialism (Lithophant, Litharch): Justice, War
+- Materialism (Lithophant, Litharch): Forge (Xanathar's Guide), Order (Guide to Ravnica), War

 - Vitalism (Pyrophant, Pyrarch): Trickery, Travel (Wayfarers Guild)

 - Dynamism (Hydrophant, Hydrarch): Nature, Revelry (Wayfarers Guild), Tempest

 - Idealism (Aerophant, Aerarch): Knowledge, Arcana (Sword Coast)